rygo6/rygo6.github.io/_posts/2016-6-18-Singleton-To-Service-Locator-To-Nothing.md

 ---
-title: Singleton to Service Locator to Dependency Injection to Nothing.
+title: Singleton to Service Locator to Dependency Injection to Nothing
 layout: default
 ---